Proactive Live Chat: Benefits For Businesses + Best Practices

 It’s a well known fact that customers respond better to personalized outreach, driving more closes and customer loyalty.
 But did you know there’s a way to both personalize messages, and make customers feel special and catered to, just by strategically planning your outreach?

-This brings us to proactive messaging/proactive live chat — we’ll cover what it is, what a powerful tactic it is for customer satisfaction, & more!
+This brings us to proactive live chat — we’ll cover what it is, what a powerful tactic it is for customer satisfaction, & more!

 What is proactive live chat, exactly?